forma-cristata/2024-03-28_ClassesAndObjects/README.md

 # Simple Python Class Examples

-This is a collection of Python examples showing how to work with classes and objects. includes:
+This is a collection of Python examples showing how to work with classes and objects.
+Includes:

 - A Dog class that can sit and roll over
 - A Car class that tracks mileage